 - The cake can be stored at room temperature for up to one week.

-If you make this blackberry lemon bread, please comment and/or share a pic!
+If you make this blackberry lemon bread recipe, please leave a comment or rating here.

 Week 1: New Year new recipe – blueberry galette

 Week 2: seasonal – Smitten Kitchen’s grapefruit pound cake

 Week 3: Great British Bake Off – Kate’s sticky toffee apple caramel cake

 Week 6: Chinese New Year – mushroom bao

 Week 7: new tool – baguette baker

 Week 8: chocolate – chocolate peanut butter bonbons